Emily Henderson (politician): Political career

-In her first term, Henderson was appointed as a member of the Justice Committee and the Social Services and Community Committee.
+Henderson was appointed as a member of the Justice Committee and the Social Services and Community Committee in December 2020.
+She was deputy chair of the Social Services and Community committee from July 2022 to February 2023 and deputy chair of the Justice Committee from February to September 2023.
 Henderson chaired a sub-committee of the Conversion Practices Prohibition Legislation and voted in favour of the bill.

-She resigned from parliament on the 17th of March 2023 effective at the 2023 election.